Randrianasulu/vhs-decode/README.md

 **Note** SVHS tapes can be RF captured on standard VHS HiFi decks.

-**Note** SVHS NTSC Decks - Currently inflated, but you can import PAL decks with NTSC support for 1/3rd the price though this only applys if conventional refrance SVHS captures are required.
+**Note** SVHS NTSC Decks - Currently inflated, but you can import PAL decks with NTSC support for 1/3rd the price though this only apply if conventional refrance SVHS captures are required.

 **Always clean your tape track/drum/heads** before and afterwards with with 99.9% Isopropanol and lint free cloths/pads/paper this ensures less dropouts from dirty heads or tracks including the track of the head drum.